Amyclas of Sparta

 In Greek mythology, Amyclas (Ἀμύκλας) or Amyclus was a king of Sparta and the founder of Amyclae in central Laconia.

 Mythology

 Amyclas was the son of King Lacedemon and Queen Sparta, and brother of Queen Eurydice of Argos.
-By Diomēdē, daughter of Lapithes, he became the father of Argalus, Cynortas, Hyacinth, Laodamia (or Leaneira), Harpalus, Hegesandre and possibly of Polyboea.
+He was the father of Argalus, Cynortas, Hyacinth, Laodamia (or Leaneira), Harpalus, Hegesandre and possibly of Polyboea.
 In other versions of the myth, Amyclas was also called the father of Daphne.